 Learn About the Healthcare System & Insurance Options for Expats in Saudi Arabia

 Saudi Arabia is a developed nation in the field of healthcare.
 Recently, the country has witnessed a boom in its population and coped with the rising demands of adequate healthcare facilities to cater to natives and foreign nationals.
-Healthcare facilities in Saudi Arabia are at par with those of Western Europe and the USA.
+Saudi Arabia healthcare system are at par with those of Western Europe and the USA.
 Healthcare infrastructure and medical facilities are located around Riyadh and other urban areas in particular.
 Doctors and nurses in such areas often turn out to be expats themselves.

 Consequently, many doctors can speak English fluently.
 If you are thinking of relocating to and working in Saudi Arabia, you can buy comprehensive international health insurance and safeguard your health in a foreign country.
 The CDC has additional information on types of vaccinations you need to get prior departure.